poetry pf header

 The Mike Allen InterviewThe News, Portsmouth, April 06

-Maggie lives in Southsea with her husband, daughter and a variety of animals.
-For the past thirteen years she has worked at South Downs College where she now teaches students with learning difficulties.
+Maggie lives in Southsea where she teaches creative writing in community and healthcare settings.
 In 2003 she helped to set up Tongues & Grooves, the popular poetry and music club on the seafront.
-She has read at The Troubadour as one of their new summer voices, as well as at The Poetry Café and other places including the 2006 Torbay Poetry Festival.
+She has read at The Troubadour as one of their new summer voices, as well as at The Poetry Café and other places including the 2006 Torbay Poetry Festival. .
+In 2013 she was selected to represent Portsmouth on the T S Eliot Prize Anniversary Tour.

 Her first poem was published in Hampshire Poets at the age of seventeen, but thinking it was a fluke, she didn’t try again until she was in her thirties.
-Since then she’s had poems in Writing Women, Mslexia, Acumen, Magma and in many other magazines and anthologies.
-Her pamphlet Charcot’s Pet (Flarestack) received excellent reviews, and her first full collection, The Zig Zag Woman will be published by Two Ravens Press in September 2007. (more... pdf)
+Since then she’s had poems in magazines such as Writing Women, Mslexia, Acumen, and Magma.
+Her two collections, Charcot’s Pet (Flarestack) and The Zig Zag Woman (Two Ravens Press) received excellent reviews.

 Review comment on Charcot's Pet: